-Raven Oak is the author of the epic fantasy novel, Amaskan's Blood, and the upcoming science fiction space opera, The Silent Frontier.
+Raven Oak is the author of the epic fantasy novel Amaskan's Blood and the upcoming science fiction space opera The Eldest Silence.
 She spent most of her K-12 education doodling stories and 500 page monstrosities that are forever locked away in a filing cabinet.

-After twelve years as an English and computer teacher in Texas, she retired from education to pursue writing full-time.
-She lives in Seattle, WA with her husband and their three kitties, which enjoy lounging across the computer keyboard when writing deadlines approach.
-Raven is currently at work on the sequels to both Amaskan's Blood and The Silent Frontier.
+When she's not writing, she's getting her game on with tabletop and console games, indulging in cartography, or staring at the ocean.
+She lives in Seattle, WA with her husband, and their three kitties who enjoy lounging across the keyboard when writing deadlines approach.

+Raven is currently at work on Amaskan's War and The Eldest Traitor.